Musculoskeletal Dry Needling BRISBANE

 How It Works

-Dry needling involves inserting thin, sterile needles into tight or dysfunctional muscles to stimulate healing and restore function.
-The needle triggers a response that releases muscle tension, improves blood flow, and reduces pain sensitivity.
+Dry needling treatment involves inserting a fine needle, similar to one used in traditional acupuncture, into tight or dysfunctional muscles to stimulate healing and restore function.
+The needle insertion triggers a response that releases muscle tension, improves blood flow, and provides pain relief.

-This technique works by targeting myofascial trigger points—areas of muscle tightness that can cause pain and restrict movement.
-By stimulating these points, dry needling helps reset muscle activity, allowing muscles to relax and function properly again.
+This needle therapy technique works by targeting myofascial trigger points—specific areas of muscle tightness that can cause muscular pain, low back pain, and restrict movement.
+By stimulating these points, dry needling work helps reset muscle activity, allowing muscles to relax and function properly again.

 We’re constantly improving so you can improve too.

-Our therapists follow weekly team training as well as constant development to upskill and make sure their patients have the best results.
+Our physical therapists follow weekly team training sessions as well as ongoing development to upskill and ensure patients achieve the best results.

-They have all completed a dry needling course and use the modality extensively throughout their days.
-We know when and how to use this dry needling technique and treatment effectively and with as little discomfort for you as possible.
+They have all completed a dry needling course and use this needle therapy extensively throughout their day-to-day treatments.
+We know exactly when and how to use dry needling technique and dry needling treatment effectively, with as little discomfort for you as possible.
 (In fact, it often feels amazing!)

 WE WANT YOU TO LIVE PAIN-FREE.